-Level of Resp ponsibility / Area of Responsibility GB RC AO SBM Orders for Goods and Services and Payment of Accounts P1 The maintenance of an authorised budget holder signatory list for orders (subject to the limitations agreed). ✓ P2 The authority for the signing of official orders for the purchase of goods and services up to the value of £10,000. \checkmark P3 Control the placing of orders for the purchase of all goods and services, up to a value of £10,000.
-Chair \checkmark P4 Approve orders for all goods and services (taking into consideration tendering requirements) above £10,000 Chair or nominated deputy P5 Approve capital projects. \checkmark P6 Maintaining purchase order system for goods and services purchased in the school on Access Finance: - obtaining 3 quotes were appropriate - confirming receipt of goods and services - keeping concise records ~ P7 Purchases including: obtaining VAT invoices: checking invoices to deliveries/services received posting invoices onto Access when received preparing supplier etc. payments by BACS or cheque ~ P8 Ensuring suppliers paid within the recognised time frame.
+Level of Resp onsibility У Area of Responsibility GB RC AO SBM Orders for Goods and Services and Payment of Accounts P1 The maintenance of an authorised budget holder signatory list for orders (subject to the limitations agreed). ✓ P2 The authority for the signing of official orders for the purchase of goods and services up to the value of £10,000.
+Note 1 ✓ P3 Control the placing of orders for the purchase of all goods and services, up to a value of £10,000.
+Chair ✓ P4 Approve orders for all goods and services (taking into consideration tendering requirements) above £10,000 Chair or nominated deputy P5 Approve capital projects. √ P6 Maintaining purchase order system for goods and services purchased in the school on Access Finance: - obtaining 3 quotes where appropriate - confirming receipt of goods and services - keeping concise records √ P7 Purchases including: ✓ P8 Ensuring suppliers paid within the recognised time frame.
 Keeping concise records.
 Finance Officer P9 Purchase invoice approval ✓